 - MBIS fosters high moral, social and cultural values, mutual respect and international understanding.’
 A community is a group of people living, working or relaxing together.
 We are all members of communities including our family, homeroom, school, local neighborhood and the world.
 Situated, as we are, in India we have many opportunities to make a real difference to the place where we live.

-- Community & Service is an important part of the MYP curriculum and our school requires that students take part in a minimum of 30 hours of Community & Service in a year.
-These hours may be spent doing many different activities or an accumulation of hours spent on a long-term project.
+- Community and Service is an important part of the MYP curriculum and our school requires that every student takes part in Service element each year.

 - Buddy Reading Schemes/PYP helpers